nerdondon/k8s-dcos-demos/azure-k8s-setup/DEMO_SCRIPT.md

     kubectl get deployment dotnet-test-app
     ```
 1. Show rolling updates
+    - Simply apply changes in the manifest from version control and update will occur in background
+    ```
+    kubectl apply -f dotnet-test-app/k8s/deployment-v2.yaml --record
+    ```
+    - Check status of pods and update
+    ```

+    ```
     - Talking points:
+        - Proportional scaling during updates
-        - Can pause rolling update for a canary test
+        - Can pause rolling update for a canary test or use labels for canary
 1. Show rollback
     - Talking points:
         - Container immutability